 I challenge you to take the journey with me, and learn more about homeschooling and even unschooling, and then find a path that suits you best.
 There is no one size fits all, for we are all very different.
 It is those differences that make us so amazingly special.

 p.s.
 Please keep in mind that the opinions and actions I express on this website are my own.
-How I parent, the decisions I make, and the paths I take to get to my and my family’s goals may not be the one for you or your family.
-I am not presuming to advise others on how or what they should do, merely share what we have done, plan to do, and the joys and even failures that occur along the way.
+How I parent, the decisions I make, and the paths I take to fulfill my personal and family goals may not be the one for you or your family.
+I am not presuming to advise others on how or what they should do, merely share what we have done, plan to do, and the joys and failures that occur along the way.
 I am an expert on my life alone – just as you are the expert for your life.
 So take what you will from the pages that follow.